SShiemi/KettleAndroidAPP/README.md

 - [Arduino](Arduino) - Code referring to the arduino implementation
 - [Android](Android) - Source code of the Android application
-- [RaspberryPy](RaspberryPi) - NodeJS server that should run on the Raspberry
+- [RaspberryPi](RaspberryPi) - NodeJS server that should run on the Raspberry
 - [Test Page](firebase-status-page) - Test page used for tests, info, etc It served as a mock for RaspberryPi during initial development.